 Also called creeping determinism, it’s the tendency of overestimating one’s ability to have predicted an outcome that could not possibly have been predicted.
 Hindsight bias is dangerous because it hinders one from learning from past mistakes.
 If we feel like we knew it all along, it means we won’t stop to examine why something really happened.

 Recommended reading: Looking Back at 2020 (in Hindsight)

-A commonly held belief is that machinery, equipment, and goods manufactured in previous generations often is better built and lasts longer than comparable items built during present times.
+A commonly held belief is that machinery, equipment, and goods manufactured in previous generations often is better built and last longer than comparable items built during present times.
 You usually hear someone say:

 They don’t make ’em like they used to.
 But because of the selective pressures of time and usage, it is inevitable that only those items which were built to last will have survived into the present day.